developerdevice/Vourto/README.md

 $app->close();
 ```

-The code above would be like the below code
+The code above is equivalent to the below code

 ```
 if(isset($_GET["id"] === false)){